brie3/brie3/README.md

-- 👋 Hi, I’m Rishat Ishbulatov aka @brie3 middle backend developer recently graduated from geekbrains go development department.
+- 👋 Hi, I’m Rishat Ishbulatov aka @brie3 middle backend developer graduated from geekbrains go development department.
+If you have something interesting to offer, I will be glad to hear about it by email.
-Looking for a job as a backend developer.
 - 👀 I’m interested in golang, nodejs backend and react frontend.
 - 🌱 I’m currently learning backend production best practicies.
 - 💞️ I’m looking to collaborate on apps that help people to improve and spend less time on boring stuff.